Climate and Supply Engineering

 In addition to the admission requirements, all applicants must also meet the following specific admission requirements:

-• Physics equivalent to a Danish B-level (min.
-190 hours*) or Geoscience equivalent to a Danish A-level (min.
-375 hours)* and
+• Physics equivalent to a Danish B-level or Geoscience equivalent to a Danish A-level

-All of the above subjects must be passed with a min. average of 2.0 on the Danish grading scale.
+Each of the subjects above must be passed with a min. average of 2.0 on the Danish grading scale.
+And, the instructional hours must be obtained during the last three years of Upper Secondary School.

 Non-Danish applicants must include a copy of the original exam certificate and a transcript of records plus a state-authorised translation of their transcript of records in either Danish or English.